 The Constitution of Angola, adopted in 2010, indicates that general or common international law received under the terms of the Constitution form an integral part of the Angolan legal system.
-Moreover, "constitutional and legal precepts relating to fundamental rights must be interpreted and incorporated in accordance with the Universal Declaration on Human Rights and international treaties on the subject ratified by the Republic of Angola;" and "the constitutional principles regarding fundamental rights, freedoms and guarantees are directly applicable to, and binding upon, all public and private entities."
+Moreover, "constitutional and legal precepts relating to fundamental rights must be interpreted and incorporated in accordance with the Universal Declaration on Human Rights and international treaties on the subject ratified by the Republic of Angola; and "the constitutional principles regarding fundamental rights, freedoms and guarantees are directly applicable to, and binding upon, all public and private entities."
+52

-The right to culture, guaranteed by many human rights documents, including the CRC and the ACR-WC, is recognized in around 41 African constitutions and protected in various ways including "the freedom of individuals and communities to pro-
+The right to culture, guaranteed by many human rights documents, including the CRC and the ACR-WC, is recognized in around 41 African constitutions and protected in various ways including "the freedom of individuals and communities to promote, enjoy, practice and maintain their culture, including the use of their own languages as well as national languages."53 In two countries, namely Ethiopia and Namibia, the right to culture is considered non-derogable and therefore not subject to suspension even in time of emergencies.54